jmattekatt/vex_skyrise/README.md

-# vex_skyrise
+# Vex Skyrise
-Code for Vex Skyrise 2014-2015
+Code for team 4659A in the 2014-2015 Vex Robotics Competition

 Compile using Vex RobotC version 4.x